 • Fraud data for the coverage period is prepared first and checked for completeness.

-• The transaction and demographic data is sampled using 100% of the fraud accounts in the fraud file and a sample of the non-fraud accounts.
+• The transaction and demographic data are sampled using 100% of the fraud accounts in the fraud file and a sample of the non-fraud accounts.

 • Field level and other statistics are gathered on the sampled data.